goblinhero/tofticles-blog/content/about/index.md

 draft = false
 +++

-This blog is primarily made to support my journey on becoming proficient with Azure.
+This blog was primarily made to support my journey on becoming proficient with Azure.
+Things have changed, moving the focus more to an all-open-source self-hosted kind of deal.
 There'll be discussions about code as well, mostly me justifying my choices as I go along.

 You'll notice there is no comment section.
 This is a feature, not a bug.
 If you take issue with what I write - or just want to expand on something, please email me or contact me on Mastodon, the links are in the sidebar.
 The idea is that if your input is relevant, thought-provoking or otherwise interesting, I'll make a follow-up post explaining my thoughts on it.